 - Beef Cattle Nutrition Series Part 2: Establishing Nutritional Requirements

 - Beef Cattle Nutrition Series Part 3: Nutrient Requirement Tables

 - Beef Cattle Nutrition Series Part 4: Formulating Rations

 - Feeding Beef Cows Based on Body Condition Score

 Cattle Grower Ration Balancer This Excel spreadsheet is designed for balancing rations for growing and finishing cattle.
-A user's guide (PDF) and flowchart (PDF) are available for detailed instructions.

 Comparative Feed Value Calculator Use this Excel spreadsheet to compare prices of various feedstuffs based on the value of protein and energy content of soybean meal and corn.
 A user's guide (PDF) is available for detailed instructions.

 Mineral Profile Evaluator - This Excel spreadsheet compares the mineral composition of a mineral supplement to the requirements of lactating beef cows and growing calves.